 Neuroscience has brought our understanding of human functioning to an enhanced level of understanding in modern times.
 Resulting from the findings of neuroscience, some philosophers and scientists suggest that we are fooled by the illusion of free will, that we are not free to choose because our actions are the result of neuronal processes inside the brain.
 In his essay titled; Is Free Will An Illusion?, 3 John R. Meyer says that if our conscious will is illusory or simply an epiphenomenon, the arguments against free will are, in fact, found to be erroneous.
 He states that a great deal of scientific evidence suggests that, despite difficulties in explaining free will, we, on the contrary, do not unconsciously cause our actions.

-Reductionists are inclined to suggest that you and I are merely a series of processes, an elaborate and mindless accident in a universe of accidents.
-They say that everything in the universe is ultimately knowable and although we don't know exactly how everything came into being, it's just a matter of time.
+Reductionists are inclined to suggest that you and I are merely a series of non-conscious processes.
+An elaborate and mindless accident in a universe of accidents.
+They say that everything in the universe is ultimately knowable, and although we don't know exactly how everything came into being, it's just a matter of time.
 The universe, to them, and everything in it is a binary system.
 They contend that consciousness is a neuronal state that is reflected in alertness, with any temporal gap in decision-making processes reflecting deep brain molecular activity.
 Meyer says; Our experience suggests that our states of mind are not completely determined by neural events.
 Indeed, material determinism fails to acknowledge the numinous qualities of the mind and thus threatens to change what it means to be human.

 [Consciousness] …can hardly be reproduced and do not belong to the category of mechanical things that science can easily investigate